AmberBentley/content-feu/pages/css-frameworks/module-1/sass.md

 We could use the $primary-colour variable in multiple places in our code and if we needed to update the colour we would only need to change it in one place.

+You can read more about SASS variables here: [SASS variables](https://sass-lang.com/documentation/variables)

 ### Maps

 Maps in Sass hold key value pairs, similar to an object in JavaScript.

-We can use them to store variables.
+We can use them to store multiple variables with a single name.

-Instead of creating several independent colour variables, we could place them inside a map.
+For example, we may have more than one important colour variable:

 ```scss
 $colours: (